Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Active Inference and BTs for Reactive Action Planning and Execution

 \subsection{Complete control scheme}

-Our solutions is summarised in Algorithm~\ref{alg:idea} and Fig.~\ref{fig:scheme}.
-At run-time, the BT for a certain task is ticked at a given frequency.
+Our solution is summarised in Algorithm~\ref{alg:idea} and Fig.~\ref{fig:scheme}. {Every time a BT is ticked, given a certain frequency, Algorithm~\ref{alg:idea} is run}.
 The symbolic perception layer takes the sensory readings and translates these continuous quantities into logical observations.
-This can be achieved through user defined models according to the specific environment and sensors available.
+This can be achieved through user-defined models according to the specific environment and sensors available.
 The logical observations are used to perform belief updating to keep a probabilistic representation of the world in $\mathcal{S}$.
-Then, the logical state $\mathcal{L}$ is formed.
-Every time a \textit{prior} node in the BT is ticked, the corresponding priors in $\bm C$ are set.
+Then, the logical state $\mathcal{L}_c(\tau)$ is formed.
+Every time a \textit{prior} node in the BT is ticked, the corresponding priors in ${\mathcal{C}}$ are set.

-For both missing preconditions and conflicts, high priority priors are removed from the preferences $\bm C$ whenever the preconditions are satisfied or the conflicts resolved (lines \texttt{6-10}), allowing to resume the nominal flow of the BT.
-Active inference from Algorithm~\ref{alg:AIC} is then ran for action selection.
-If no action is required since the logical state corresponds to the prior, the algorithm returns \texttt{Success}, otherwise the selected action's preconditions are checked and eventually pushed with higher priority.
+For both missing preconditions and conflicts, high priority priors are removed from the preferences ${\mathcal{C}}$ whenever the preconditions are satisfied or the conflicts resolved (lines \texttt{6-10}), allowing to resume the nominal flow of the BT.
+Active inference from Algorithm~\ref{alg:AIC} is then run for action selection.
+If no action is required since the logical state corresponds to the prior, the algorithm returns \texttt{Success}, otherwise, the selected action's preconditions are checked and eventually pushed with higher priority.
 Then, action selection is performed with the updated prior.
 This procedure is repeated until either an executable action is found, returning \texttt{Running}, or no action can be executed, returning \texttt{Failure}.
 The case of \texttt{Failure} is handled through the global reactivity provided by the BT.
 This creates dynamic and stable regions of attraction as explained in Section~\ref{sec:Analysis_DoA}, by means of sequential controller composition \cite{Burridge1999} (lines \texttt{17-31} of Algorithm~\ref{alg:idea}).

-The new idea of of using \textit{dynamic priors} instead of static ones as in previous active inference schemes, allows for precondition checking and conflict resolution.
-A robot can follow a long programmed routine while autonomously taking decisions to locally compensate for unexpected events.
+Crucially, in this work, we propose the new idea of using \textit{dynamic priors}.
+For a factor {$f_j$, $\bm C^{(f_j)}$} is not fixed a priori as in past active inference works, but instead, {it can change over time according to the BT for a task.
+This allows preconditions checking and conflict resolution within active inference.} A robot can follow a long programmed routine while autonomously taking decisions to locally compensate for unexpected events.
 This reduces considerably the need for hard-coded fallbacks, allowing to compress the BT to a minimal number of nodes.